 What is Motion Capture (Mocap) Technology?

-Motion capture, or mocap, is a technology that records human movement and translates it into digital animations.
-It’s used in film, gaming, and animation to create lifelike characters and realistic movements.
+Motion capture (mocap) is a technique that records human movement and converts it into digital animations, widely used in film, gaming, and sports.